DeepFaceCode/RobustFace/README.md

-# AdaNH-Face: Adaptive Mining of Noise and Hard Samples for Robust Face Recognitions
+# RobustFace: Adaptive Mining of Noise and Hard Samples for Robust Face Recognitions

 ## Introduction
- we propose an updated deep face recognition model: AdaNH-Face, and, in comparison with the existing models, it has the feature that training is proceeded with an adaptive noise and hard sample mining loss function, which is designed to improve the robustness of deep
+ we propose an updated deep face recognition model: RobustFace, and, in comparison with the existing models, it has the feature that training is proceeded with an adaptive noise and hard sample mining loss function, which is designed to improve the robustness of deep